StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 * Building Kubernetes clusters
 * Building Docker containers in pipelines

-## I Project Overview
+## Section I: Project Overview
 In this project the blue/green-deployment pattern is implemented in a cloud-native fashion with Jenkins and a set of services of Amazon Web Services.
 A static website is deployed in a web servers, which is a containerized application that runs in a Kubernetes Cluster.

-## II Results & Guideline to Build this Project
+## Section II: Results & Guideline to Build this Project
 This section wraps up the achievements of this project.
 The following section describe the details of the implementation of the blue/green-deployment pattern,